menu icon

 Ingredients

-• ½ lb veggie ground or tofu (see notes)*
+• 1 lb plant-based ground meat or extra-firm tofu (see notes)*

 • 3 cloves garlic minced